You can legally change the name on your social security card after marriage, divorce, or court order through the Social Security Administration (SSA).

 - Today's date

 Sign your new name on the application.
 Make it legible.
-And no initials or abbreviations.
+You can omit your parent's social security number if you're 18 years old or older.

 Proof of name change